 - Default passwords and clear-text password files are a reasonable tradeoff.

 - Docker and distributed systems play well with your security efforts.

 - Everyone will turn on security and defaults are easy.

-Thesis: You need ease of use to grow initially, but switch to more secure settings for critical workloads over time.
+Hypothesis: You need ease of use to grow initially, but switch to more secure settings for critical workloads over time.